CrunchyData/pg_featureserv/README.md

 * If not already done, move to the application directory:
   * `cd $GOPATH/src/github.com/CrunchyData/pg_featureserv`
-* Start server
+* Start the server:
   * `./pg_featureserv`
-* Open in a browser
+* Open the service home page in a browser:
   * `http:/localhost:9000/home.html`

 ### Command-line options